vduseev/opensearch-logger/README.md

 ## Using Kerberos Authentication

-Pakcage `requests_kerberos` is required to authenticate using Kerberos.
+Package `requests_kerberos` is required to authenticate using Kerberos.

 ```python
 from opensearch_logger import OpensearchHandler